 Here are 2 examples of actual property descriptions found in 2 different land listings.
 You be the judge on which one would be more likely to grab the reader’s attention and help them decide if this is the type of property they’re looking for.

 Vacant lot close to town.

 Take a look at this smaller property located south of Dallas City.
 If you have been in the market for a great building site in the country then you know properties like this are very hard to come by.
 The property is located about a mile off of Route 9 with blacktop frontage.
 The property is mostly flat and would make a great home site along with ample room for a shop or machine shed along with a nice pond that offers great fishing opportunities.
 There is a well on the adjacent property that can be hooked up to for a primary water source and power is available at the road.
 Property lines on the east are negotiable.
 Call or email for more details or to schedule a showing.

 Advertising can be the difference in whether the land sells or continues to sit on the market.
 The questions are… where and when?
 To answer the question of where, ask the question, “where are the buyers?”
 The answer is buyers are hanging out where they can find the most comprehensive list of nearby land for sale and have the best experience in the process.
 LandSearch fits the bill and is the ultimate resource for selling land.
-To get your property listed and significantly increase the chances it selling, check out our post property page or let us know you'd like to post your property on LandSearch.
+To get your property listed and significantly increase the chances it selling, check out our land marketing services page or let us know you'd like to post your property on LandSearch.

 Another place buyers spend time is on social media platforms.
 If you’re not getting many bites, try posting your land for sale on popular platforms like Facebook, Twitter, and Instagram.
 Post frequently and research the ideal times to post on each platform to get the most engagement.